dward2/BME547/Assignments/patient_lab_test_results_server_assignment.md

   where:
   * `<medical_record_number>` is the patient medical record number (see the section **Medical Record Number and Age Data Types** below for more info)
-  * `<test_name>` is the name of the test performed
+  * `<test_name>` is a string containing the name of the test performed
   * `<test_result>` is a numeric value (`int` or `float`) with the result of the test

   The server should store this lab result along with the date/time stamp of when the result was received.
-The request for this test for this patient should be removed from the database.
+The open request for this test for this patient should be removed from the database.
 There will only be one open request per test type per patient at any given time.
+Note: your server does not need to enforce this, but is rather a constraint I will use during my testing and evaluation of the server.

-  The server should also examine the results of the test.
-If the result is "abnormal", an email should be sent to the attending physician.
+  Upon receiving the results in this POST request, the server should examine the results of the test.
+If the test result is "abnormal", an email should be sent to the attending physician.
+  The email should be sent:
+  * **"to"** the attending physician,
+  * **"from"** the lab,
-  The email should be sent "to" the attending, "from" the lab, the subject line should include the patient medical record number, the test name, and "Abnormal result".
-The body should contain the patient medical record number, the test name, the actual result value, and the date/time that the test was completed.
+  * the **subject** line should include the patient medical record number, the test name, and "Abnormal result", and
+  * the **body/content** should contain the patient medical record number, the test name, the actual result value, and the date/time that the test was completed.

   Abnormal results are considered as follows:
     * For `"HR"`, an abnormal result is when the heart rate is tachycardic.
 The heart rate above which is tachycardic varies by age.
 Use the ranges as given at <https://en.wikipedia.org/wiki/Tachycardia> under the "Diagnosis" heading.
     All ages will be at least 1-year-old, so ignore the levels for less than 1-year-old.
     * For `"HDL"`, a value of less than 60 is considered abnormal.
     * For `"LDL"`, a value of 130 or greater is considered abnormal.
     * For `"TSH"`, a value less than 1.0 or greater than 4.0 is considered abnormal.
 (In other words, a value of 1.0 to 4.0 inclusive is considered normal.)

 * `GET /patient/results/<patient_mrn>` retrieves information about a patient.
   The variable URL contains the medical record number of the patient to be retrieved.
 The route returns a JSON-encoded string that contains a dictionary with the following information:
   ```
     {
        "patient_mrn": <medical_record_number>,